wioliveira/wioliveira/README.md

 - 👋 Hi, I’m William Oliveira
 - 👀 I’m interested in answer companies' needs.
-- 🌱 I got trained in Python and MS PowerBI
-- 💞️ I’m looking to collaborate on Python and BI projects.
+- 💞️ I’m looking to collaborate on Python, DotNet, Angular and PowerBI projects.
 - Next training is related to Data Science
-- 📫 How to reach me: wioliveira@gmail.com
+- 📫 How to reach me: https://www.williamoliveira.dev/

 <!---
 wioliveira/wioliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.